What to do if you're diagnosed with a dementia

 - self care in dementia

 To read more about living well with a dementia, go to the NHS website.

 There are different benefits and financial support available if you have a dementia or support someone with a dementia.
 To find out about help and support, speak to your key worker.

 Driving and dementia

 Some people with dementia prefer to give up driving because they find it stressful, but others continue driving.
-To continue driving, you must inform the Driver & Vehicle Agency (DVA) that you have a dementia.
+To continue driving, you must tell the Driver and Vehicle Agency (DVA) that you have a dementia.

 The DVA will ask for medical reports and possibly a special driving assessment to decide whether you can continue driving.